Stachys (Lamb's Ear) Growth and Care Guide

 Overwintering

-Lamb's Ear is a hardy perennial that can survive winter in many climates, but extra care can help protect it in colder regions.
-In USDA zones 4 and 5, applying a light layer of mulch around the base of the plant in late fall can insulate the roots from freezing temperatures.
+Lamb's Ear is a hardy perennial that can survive Winter in many climates, but extra care can help protect it in colder regions.
+In USDA Zones 4 and 5, applying a light layer of mulch around the base of the plant in late fall can insulate the roots from freezing temperatures.
 However, it's crucial to avoid excessive mulching or water retention around the crown, as overly damp conditions can lead to root rot during the winter months.
 In milder zones like 8A, Lamb's Ear often remains evergreen, requiring minimal winter care.

 Common Pests